 Accommodation at The Hope and Anchor

-The Hope and Anchor’s five en-suite guestrooms are on the first floor.
+The Hope and Anchor’s five en-suite bedrooms are on the first floor.
 The bedrooms are accessible via a side door, meaning it’s possible to come and go when the pub is closed.

 I stayed in the room named Pebbly Beach, one of three bedrooms with river views.

 The cosy, carpeted room has modern furnishings, including a huge padded headboard.

 A sizable television is mounted on the wall above the fireplace and a model sailing ship stands on its mantelpiece.

 In addition to a kettle, for making tea and hot chocolate, the room has a Nespresso Zenius machine.

 Pebbly Beach’s compact bathroom features a shower cubicle with a responsive, easy-to-use power shower.

 The food and drink

 Judging by the accents and snippets of conversations I overheard while dining, it’s evident that the food served at The Hope and Anchor is held in high regard locally.